 We freshened up at the station and hired a taxi for the rest of the day.
 I managed to explain our itinerary to the driver with my broken Tamil and he understood the jist- ‘To cover all the places listed down and ensure we make it to the Sunset point at Kanyakumari in time..!!’
 That said, our sightseeing started in the order given below:

 The Nagaraja temple- The temple that gives its name to the city.

 We spent a good couple of hours photographing the BEAUTIFUL Padmanabhapuram palace in Thuckalay.
-By far, one of the beautiful palaces in South India, you don’t regret paying the entry fees as there is a lot of effort that has gone into maintenance of this wooden palace.
-A surprising fact is that, although this palace is in the state of Tamil-Nadu, the palace is maintained and controlled completely by the Kerala Government.
+It is by far, one of the beautiful palaces in South India.
+You don’t regret paying the entry fees as there is so much effort that has gone into the maintenance of this wooden palace.
+A surprising fact I discovered was that, although this palace is located in the state of Tamil-Nadu, it is maintained and controlled completely by the Kerala Government.

 3. Next was the Udayagiri fort.
 It wasn’t a great place as a traveler, but maybe a paradise for the bird watchers.
 It is converted into a mini zoo and houses the memorial of Commander De Lannoy- of the Dutch east India company.

 4. The hanging trough / aqueduct at Mathur- The longest in Asia, is set amid a very beautiful surrounding of lush green cashew, coconut and rubber plantations.